 OnRelay is a Mobile PBX, which works using standard cellular voice minutes.
-VoIP PBXs to the contrary rely on voice over internet packets transported over cellular data connections or WiFi.
-This is an important distinction since normal cell calls have more reliable and predictable voice quality, coverage and capacity than VoIP app calls.
+VoIP PBXs to the contrary rely on voice over internet (VoIP) packets transported over cellular data connections or WiFi.
+This is an important distinction since normal cell calls have more reliable and predictable voice quality, coverage and capacity than VoIP calls.
 A WiFi or cellular data network may e.g. be congested in busy office buildings, apartment complexes, city centers or airports, coverage may be spotty in cars and public transport, and it is also expensive to use VoIP over cellular data in the public domain.
 VoIP apps are neither as seamlessly integrated with your smartphone dialer as OnRelay.

 Can I keep my existing company phone numbers with OnRelay?

 Yes.
 Existing numbers can be ported to OnRelay at any time.
 It normally takes 3-5 business days to receive a confirmed port date, and to submit a port request you will have to fill out an authorization form and send us a bill copy from your existing provider to prove you own the number(s).

 Which wireless carriers do you support?

 You can use any wireless carrier with OnRelay that offers wireless services in the countries we cover with our service.
 This e.g. includes AT&T, Verizon, T-Mobile and Sprint in the US, Bell and Rogers in Canada, TelMex in Mexico, Telstra and Optus in Australia, Vodafone and O2 in the UK.

 Which smartphones and mobile operating systems can I use?

 We support all Android and iPhone smartphones with recent operating system versions that are still upgraded and supported by wireless carriers and / or device vendors.

 Can we use our existing personal mobile / cellular numbers and wireless contracts with OnRelay?